open-energy-transition/MapYourGrid/docs/tools.md

 <div style="float: right; margin: 5px 0 20px 20px; width: 350px;">
   <img src="../images/substation_malawi.jpg" class="img-border" alt="Substation in Malawi with unmapped interconnector in the left corner">
-  <figcaption class="image-caption">A substation in Malawi with an unmapped interconnector with the first tower in image center.</figcaption>
+  <figcaption class="image-caption">A substation in Malawi with an unmapped interconnector with the first tower in image center.
+Click to enlarge.</figcaption>
 </div>

 A simple yet efficient strategy for mapping the transmission grid is to check every substation for new lines branching out from it.